vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 section of 44 chapters on the Lalitā cult.
 Lalitāṣaṣṭhi-mostly for women; on Bh. śu.
 6 collect sand of a

-river in a new bamboo vessel, make five balls of that sand and worship Lalitādevi thereon with 28 or 108 flowers of various kinds and fruits and naivedya of several edibles ; jāgara on that night with female friends without closing the eyes: on 7th give all naivedya to a brāhmaṇa and feed maidens and five or ten brāhmana house-wives and dismiss them with the words 'May Lalitā be pleased with me'; HV I. 617-620 (from Bhav.
+river in a new bamboo vessel, make five balls of that sand and worship Lalitādevi thereon with 28 or 108 flowers of various kinds and fruits and naivedya of several edibles ; jāgara on that night with female friends without closing the eyes: on 7th give all naivedya to a brāhmaṇa and feed maidens and five or ten brāhmaṇa house-wives and dismiss them with the words 'May Lalitā be pleased with me'; HV I. 617-620 (from Bhav.
 U. 41.
 1-18), VR 220-21 ( remarks

 that it is well-known in Gurjaradeśa).
 Lalitāsaptami-m. in VKV 13 ( Saptami mixed with Şaṣthi to